 Sample Expenses: Turkeys for Cherry Hill at Christmas ($585), food for Morrell Park and Cherry Hill community cookouts ($705), suite for campaign volunteers at Orioles game ($650), donation for pancake breakfast at St. Marks Church ($100).

-NOTES: After two decades as Southwest’s councilman, the 67-year-old is giving back.
+NOTES: After two decades as Southwest’s councilman, the 67-year-old is on the glide path to retirement.

 Councilwoman Sharon Middleton (6th)

 Sole Contributor: Stephanie Rawlings-Blake For Baltimore Committee ($500).